openharmony/docs/en/application-dev/reference/apis/js-apis-app-ability-appManager.md

 ## appManager.isSharedBundleRunning<sup>10+</sup>

-isSharedBundleRunning(bundleName: string, versionCode: number, callback: AsyncCallback\<boolean>): void;
+isSharedBundleRunning(bundleName: string, versionCode: number, callback: AsyncCallback\<boolean>): void

 Checks whether the shared library is in use.
 This API uses an asynchronous callback to return the result.